-This was our task for agricultural technology leader Raven Industries: to create a trade show display application that allowed editors to create, update, and maintain content while still working while disconnected from the internet.
+This was our task for agricultural technology leader Raven Industries: to create a trade show display application that allowed editors to create, update, and maintain content while still functioning without internet access in the field.
 To do this, we turned to Umbraco Heartcore, the headless version of the friendly CMS.

 The app itself, designed to be accessed on mobile tablets while inside a trade show tent, allows attendees to explore and experience Raven’s line of automated farming technology — from finding product videos to signing up for updates.
 Attendees are able to answer a set of simple questions and find out their next steps, or they could dive deep into spec sheets.
 Behind the scenes, Blend helped build a content model that followed a more traditional web structure, putting a familiar and editor-friendly content process in the hands of the editorial team.